thunderrabbit/barefoot_rob/content/bold-life-tribe/about.md

 ## The Jungian Archetypes ##

-Bold Life Tribe draws on the energies found in the male Jungian archetypes.
+Bold Life Tribe draws on the energies found in the Jungian archetypes.
 These are sensible and practical.
 They are universally shared ideas, symbols, and energies.
-When you make an important decision, you exercise careful thought and wisdom (King energy).
+When you make an important decision, you exercise careful thought and wisdom (Sovereign energy).
 When protecting your family from harm, your energy would be sharp, focused, and fierce (Warrior energy).
 It’s that simple.
 The key is knowing which kind of energy to bring to which situation.